Please read these FAQ alongside the eligibility criteria and conditions of the prize.

 If you feel that it’s a stretch to claim your work is truly ‘stem cell research’, it’s likely the jury will also feel that way.

 That said, if your work pushes boundaries and blurs the lines between stem cell research and another field in novel and exciting ways, the jury will certainly consider your application.
+However, the prize aims to recognised sustained research focused on stem cell science.

 Q. I've got a different question